-A. procurement of items of tangible personal property or services by a state agency or a local public body from a state agency, a local public body or external procurement unit except as otherwise provided in Sections 13-1-135 through 13-1-137 NMSA 1978;

-- B. procurement of tangible personal property or services for the governor's mansion and grounds; - C. printing and duplicating contracts involving materials that are required to be filed in connection with .213621.2 proceedings before administrative agencies or state or federal courts;
+- procurement of items of tangible personal property or services by a state agency or a local public body from a state agency, a local public body or external procurement unit except as otherwise provided in Sections 13-1-135 through 13-1-137 NMSA 1978; - B. procurement of tangible personal property or services for the governor's mansion and grounds; - C. printing and duplicating contracts involving materials that are required to be filed in connection with proceedings before administrative agencies or state or federal courts; - purchases of publicly provided or publicly regulated gas, electricity, water, sewer and refuse collection .216145.1 services;

-- D. purchases of publicly provided or publicly regulated gas, electricity, water, sewer and refuse collection services: - E. purchases of books, periodicals and training materials in printed or electronic format from the publishers or copyright holders thereof; - F. travel or shipping by common carrier or by private conveyance or to meals and lodging; - G. purchase of livestock at auction rings or to the procurement of animals to be used for research and experimentation or exhibit; - H. contracts with businesses for public school transportation services; - I. procurement of tangible personal property or services, as defined by Sections 13-1-87 and 13-1-93 NMSA 1978, by the corrections industries division of the corrections department pursuant to rules adopted by the corrections industries commission, which shall be reviewed by the purchasing division of the general services department prior to adoption; - J. purchases not exceeding ten thousand dollars (\$10,000) consisting of magazine subscriptions, web-based or electronic subscriptions, conference registration fees and .213621.2 other similar purchases where prepayments are required;
+- Ε. purchases of books, periodicals and training materials in printed or electronic format from the publishers or copyright holders thereof and purchases of print, digital or electronic format library materials by public, school and state libraries for access by the public; - travel or shipping by common carrier or by private conveyance or to meals and lodging; - purchase of livestock at auction rings or to the procurement of animals to be used for research and experimentation or exhibit; - Η. contracts with businesses for public school transportation services; - procurement of tangible personal property or services, as defined by Sections 13-1-87 and 13-1-93 NMSA 1978, by the corrections industries division of the corrections department pursuant to rules adopted by the corrections industries commission, which shall be reviewed by the purchasing division of the general services department prior to adoption; - purchases not exceeding ten thousand dollars (\$10,000) consisting of magazine subscriptions, web-based or electronic subscriptions, conference registration fees and other similar purchases where prepayments are required; - K. municipalities having adopted home rule charters .216145.1 and having enacted their own purchasing ordinances;